 Files in the Salesforce Help for more information.

-One exception is documents used in email templates as attachments.
+One exception is documents used in email templates as logo headers and attachments.
 These files need to stay in Documents for now.

 - Salesforce CRM Content

 - Folders and files in libraries are available from Salesforce Files in Lightning Experience.
 Users can share and interact with them as with other files.
 Library admins can create and manage libraries in Lightning Experience too.
 Content deliveries aren’t available in Lightning Experience, but link sharing is supported.